aurelius-in/Adobe/README.md

-creative-automation-pipeline
+Creative Automation Pipeline
 ============================

-One-line: Generate social creatives from a brief.
+#### Generates social creatives from a brief.
 Uses a local Mock provider by default.

 Why
 ---